-- Any student traveling to a country that falls under Tufts' high-risk travel policy needs to be approved by Tufts University in addition to the Office of Student Affairs.
-Students should submit an application for Travel Review which will be reviewed by the Tufts International Travel Review Committee (ITRC).
-To find out if the country you will be traveling to is considered high risk per the latest U.S. Department of State travel advisories, please visit the Tufts Travel Review page. - Students should submit applications for Travel Review as soon as they have received approval from the Office of Student Affairs and no later than 2 months (or 8 weeks) prior to travel (or 15 weeks if applying for Crowdfunding). - Visit the Tufts Global Operations webpage for important information to review before finalizing any travel plans or sending any announcements to the student body. - Global Operations Support will entitle access to: - International SOS support as Tufts' travel assistance provider - Includes medical, security, and emergency support - Data protection through the Laptop Loaner program - Administered by TTS for any students would not like to travel with personal laptops - Group orientation and travel safety trainings managed by Global Operations
+• Any student traveling to a country that falls under Tufts' high-risk travel policy needs to be approved by Tufts University in addition to the Office of Student Affairs.
+Trek leaders must submit a Travel Review application for the entire group, which will be reviewed by the Tufts International Travel Review Committee (ITRC).
+To find out if the country you will be traveling to is considered high risk per the latest U.S. Department of State travel advisories, please visit the Tufts Travel Review page.

+- Trek leaders should submit applications for Travel Review as soon as they have received approval from the Office of Student Affairs and no later than 2 months (or 8 weeks) prior to travel (or 15 weeks if applying for Crowdfunding). - Visit the Tufts Global Operations webpage for important information to review before finalizing any travel plans or sending any announcements to the student body. - Support from Global Operations entitles access to: - International SOS support as Tufts' travel assistance provider - Includes medical, security, and emergency assistance - o Location and group specific security and travel briefings - Includes real-time updates and alerts while on trip - Group orientation and travel safety trainings managed by Global Operations